Table of Content

 There is no specific age group or race more susceptible to PTSD than others.
 Numerous risk factors come into play for the possible development of the disorder.
 These include:

-- Women are at an increased risk of suffering from PTSD
+- Women are at an increased risk of suffering from PTSD.
+Symptoms of PTSD in women often include heightened anxiety, flashbacks, and emotional numbness.

 - Children affected by traumatic events when young

-- Exposure to horrifying or traumatic incidents in defense-related jobs
+- Exposure to horrifying or traumatic incidents in defence-related jobs

 - Constant feelings of hopelessness and fear due to domestic abuse